weetmuts/beak/README.md

 ## Accessing all backups at once.

-If you have configured a _rule_ that backups in many different remote storage locations, then the easiest way to access your _points in time_, is to do a history mount.
+If you have configured a _rule_ that backups in many different _storage locations_, then the easiest way to access your _points in time_, is to do a history mount.
 Create the directory OldStuff, then do:

 `beak history work: OldStuff`

-(The history command mounts all known local and remote _backup_ locations and merges their history into single timeline.)
+(The history command mounts all known local and remote _storage locations_ and merges their history into single timeline.)

 Now you can simply browse OldStuff and copy whatever file your are missing from the historical backups.
-You will see the _points in times_ as subdirectories, marked with the _backup_ location it was pushed to.
-You can have the same backup in multiple _backup_ locations.
+You will see the _points in times_ as subdirectories, marked with the _storage location_ it was stored to.
+You can have the same backup in multiple _storage locations_.

 ```
 >ls OldStuff
-@0 2017-09-07 14:27 2 minutes ago to gd_work_crypt:
+@0 2017-09-07 14:27 2 minutes ago to s3_work_crypt:
 @1 2017-09-07 14:27 2 minutes ago to local
 @2 2017-09-05 10:01 2 days ago to gd_work_crypt:
 @3 2017-07-01 08:23 2 months ago to s3_work_crypt: